Morse complexes and multiplicative structures: Morse concordance and homotopy of -structures

-\proof 1) The problem of coherence can be solved by using the same method as in Section \ref{coherence} and performing it ``over $M\times[0,1]$'', that is, replacing the group $G$ of diffeomorphisms of $M$, isotopic to $Id_M$, by the groupoid of smooth paths in $G$ (viewed as isotopies of $M$).
-The key Lemma \ref{G-transverse} of that section extends to this new setting.
+\proof The problem of coherence can be solved by using the same method as in Section \ref{coherence} and performing it ``over $M\times[0,1]$'', that is, replacing the group $G$ of diffeomorphisms of $M$, isotopic to $Id_M$, by the group $\hat G$ of diffeomorphisms of $\hat M$ isotopic to $Id_{\hat M}$; the elements $\hat g\in \hat G$ are not required to preserve the level sets $\{t=cst\}$.

-\nd 2) The group theoretical approach of coherence has made transition compatibility ``over $M$'' automatically fulfilled (Proposition \ref{transition_prop}).
-The same is true over $M\times[0,1]$ when coherence is solved by a groupoidic approach, as it can be done. \bull
+There are given two coherent sequences in $G$, namely $\g$ and $\g'$ respectively attached to $M_0$ and $M_1$.
+The issue is to extend the pair $(\g,\g')$ to $\hat M$ so that the extension $\hat\g$ is coherent in the sense of Definition \ref{coherence-defn}.
+This can be performed by the \emph{translation flow} method introduced in Proposition \ref{translation-prop} and applied in Propositon \ref{prop-coherence}.
+This method admits a relative version since it proceeds in successive extensions of disc bundle sections over increasing dimension skeleta. \bull

-\begin{remarque} {\rm When $M$ has a non-empty boundary and we look (for instance) at the Dirichlet critical points, $\hat M$ has corners modelled on $\R^{n-1}\times Q$ where $Q$ is a quadrant in the plane and there are critical points of $\hat f$ lying in the corners.
-The only matter is to define what an adapted pseudo-gradient is in order that the stable manifolds are well defined.
-One solution consits of demanding the pseudo-gradient to be pointing inwards along $\partial M\times[0,1]$, except near the critical points in the corners where it is tangent to $\partial M\times[0,1]$.
+\begin{remarque} {\rm When $M$ has a non-empty boundary and we look (for instance) at the critical points of type $+$, $\hat M$ has corners modelled on $\R^{n-1}\times Q$ where $Q$ is a quadrant in the plane and there are critical points of $\hat f$ lying in the corners.
+The only issue is to define what is an adapted pseudo-gradient, in order that the stable manifolds are well defined.
+One solution consists of demanding the pseudo-gradient to point inwards along $\partial M\times[0,1]$, except near the critical points in the corners where it is tangent to $\partial M\times[0,1]$.
 The rest of the previous discussion is similar. }\end{remarque}

-We are going to see that the above geometric cobordisms lead to a quasi-morphism of the $A_\infty$-structure defined thanks to the set of decorations $\{D_T\}_T$ to the one defined by $\{D'_T\}_T$.
+We are going to see that the above geometric cobordisms lead to a quasi-morphism of the $A_\infty$-structure defined thanks to the set of decorations $\{D(T)\}_T$ to the one defined by $\{D'(T)\}_T$.
 The required uniqueness up to homotopy will follow.

 \begin{rien} {\bf Construction of $A_\infty$-quasi-isomorphism.}